abramhindle/ttwl-cli-saveedit/README-saves.md

 but doing so isn't recommended.
 There doesn't seem to be a defined maximum for Souls.

-## Takedown Discovery Missions

-You can clear out the two Takedown Discovery missions using the `--clear-takedowns` argument, if you have a character who you don't ever plan to do Takedowns with, but want those mission-pickup notifications gone, without going through the hassle of travelling to the Takedown maps yourself:

-    bl3-save-edit old.sav new.sav --clear-takedowns

-Note that if you decide to do the Takedowns later, you'll have to pilot Sanctuary over to their pickup points before they'll appear in your Fast Travel menu; this argument doesn't unlock the Fast Travel locations itself.

-Obviously it doesn't take long to just do the Discovery missions yourself;
-you can always just fail out of the Takedown itself by fast-travelling out of the map, but this option would save you a minute or two, anyway.

 ## Mission Deletion

 If you ever have a sidemission lock up, or just want to repeat a side